simplesamlphp/simplesamlphp/docs/simplesamlphp-authproc.md

 * `attributealter`
 * `attribute filter`

-Later in this document, we will desribe in detail the alternative Authentication Proccessing Filters that will replicate these functionalities.
+Later in this document, we will describe in detail the alternative Authentication Proccessing Filters that will replicate these functionalities.

 How to configure Auth Proc Filters
 ----------------------------------